Rental Portfolio Strategies · · 18 min read

 Discuss Common Misconceptions and Challenges with DSCR

-can be challenging.
+Calculating DSCR can be challenging.
 Investors often face issues with variable income levels, unexpected expenses, and potential miscalculations of rental income.
 For instance, if a property's net operating income (NOI) is $150,000 and the annual debt service is $100,000, the resulting DSCR would be 1.5, indicating a healthy margin.
 However, if income projections are overly optimistic or expenses are underestimated, the actual DSCR may fall short, leading to financial difficulties.
-This concern is heightened by the fact that have nearly quadrupled in the past three years, underscoring the associated risks.
+This concern is heightened by the fact that interest rates have nearly quadrupled in the past three years, underscoring the associated risks.

 The center represents the main topic of DSCR.
 Each branch shows a misconception or challenge, helping you see how they connect to the overall understanding of DSCR.